Glossary of Assessment Terms

 Curriculum Map: A matrix aligning student learning outcomes with the courses in a program of study.

-Direct Measure: A measure of student’s performance or work product that demonstrates skills and knowledge.
+Direct Measure: A measure of students’ performances or work products that demonstrate skills and knowledge.

-Disaggregate Data: A whole set of data separated into parts and sorted by meaningful categories, such as campus or student demographic information.
+Disaggregate Data: Data separated into parts and sorted by meaningful categories, such as campus or student demographic information.

 Indirect Measure: Information associated with learning, motivation, perceived success, or satisfaction; gathered, for example, through a survey or focus group.

-Key Assessment Elements: For the purposes of the Annual Undergraduate Assessment Report, the principle elements of program assessment forming a framework for useful, sustainable assessment.
+Key Assessment Elements: At WSU, the principle elements of program assessment forming a framework for useful, sustainable assessment.
 Specifically, the student learning outcomes for the degree or major, assessment plan, curriculum map, direct measures, indirect measures, and use of assessment.
 All six of these are required for all WSU undergraduate programs.

 Program-level Assessment: Measures and assessment tools that faculty use to collaboratively develop, maintain and improve an effective curriculum that promotes student learning through a program of study.

 Student Learning Outcomes (SLOs): Core skills and knowledge students should develop through a program of study.

 SLO-aligned Assessment: Assessment measures aligned with achievement of specific learning outcomes.
 SLO-aligned assessment may be direct measures (such as assessment of skills demonstrated in a senior project) or indirect measures (such as input from a senior focus group on their experience related to a specific SLO).